 The boat is scheduled to take just one hour and fifteen minutes.

-If you are coming from the south, disembark at Alor Setar where again you will have to take a short ride by cheap local bus (15km) or taxi to the ferry port at Kuala Kedah.
+If you are coming from the south, you can disembark at Alor Setar where again you will have to take a short ride by cheap local bus (15km) or taxi to the ferry port at Kuala Kedah.

 The boat from Kuala Kedah is scheduled to take 1 hour and 45 minutes.

 The International Express sleeper train leaves Bangkok train station every afternoon for the overnight journey down into Malaysia (terminating at the border station of Padang Besar just inside Malaysia).